toshimaru/SimpleRequestDispatcher/README.md

 Simple Request Dispatcher
 ====================
 Simple Request Dispatcher written in PHP.

-Dispatches URL to Controllers.
+It Dispatches URL to Controllers.
+No Models and No Views.
-Only Contollers.
-No Models, Views.

 Requirements
 --------------